What is a hip fracture?

 Other complications can include:

-With some fractures, blood cannot circulate properly to the head of the thigh bone.
+With some fractures, blood can't circulate properly to the head of the thigh bone.

 This results in a loss of blood supply to this area.
-This is called femoral vascular
+This is called femoral avascular

-Most people spend from 1 to 2 weeks in the hospital after a hip fracture.
+Most people spend 1 to 2 weeks in the hospital after a hip fracture.
 The recovery

-period may be lengthy, and may include admission to a rehabilitation facility.
-If
+period may be lengthy and may include admission to a rehabilitation facility.
+If you

-you were previously able to live independently, you will generally need help from
+were previously able to live independently, you will generally need help from home

-home caregivers or family, or need the services of a long-term care facility.
-Hip
+caregivers or family, or need the services of a long-term care facility.
+Hip fractures

-fractures can result in a loss of independence, reduced quality of life, and depression.
+can result in a loss of independence, reduced quality of life, and depression.
+This

 Preventive measures include taking enough calcium every day.